CONRAD (Control by Radio) Post Nuclear Strike Government Communications

 The CONRAD Network

 Following a nuclear strike on the United Kingdom, it is likely the damage would significantly disrupt landline communications.
 At the time the GPO had a monopoly of landline communication in the United Kingdom.
 Not only did it provide the public telephone and telegraph network (TELEX) but anyone with their own private switching units had to lease a landline (private wire) from the GPO, to connect those switches together.
-The UKWMO, RGHQ network (GCN), Military telephone and Military telegraph all had their own switching but relied on GPO landlines.
-The Country's eggs were all in one basket.
+The UKWMO, RGHQ network at that time known as the Government Control Network (GCN), Military telephone and Military telegraph all had their own switching centres but relied on GPO landlines.
+The Country's eggs were all in one basket, in the hands of the GPO, a government ministry at that time.

 The UKWMO and GCN also had standby VHF and UHF radio circuits in case of landline failure due to an attack, but these routed via exposed hilltop sites which also may have sustained blast or EMP damage.